icarito/physics-with-xo/10_digital_to_analog.md

 ### Note

-During measurementes we were able to verify that the XO1.75 synthesizes from about 0.5Hz but with noticeable deviations with respect to the expected sinusoidal function, so we preferred to set the minimum acceptable value to 1 Hz.
+During measurementes we were able to verify that the XO1.75 synthesizes from about 0.5Hz but with noticeable deviations with respect to the expected sine wave function, so we preferred to set the minimum acceptable value to 1 Hz.

 Just like the XO1.5, using the XO1.75 with Audacity, we can synthesize sounds of frequencies in the range between 1.00 Hz and 20.000.00 Hz (at the least), with a resolution of 0.01 Hz.